This page describes Kubernetes DaemonSet objects and their use in Google Kubernetes Engine.

 OnDeletedoes not automatically delete and recreate DaemonSet Pods when the object's configuration is changed.
 Instead, Pods must be manually deleted to cause the controller to create new Pods that reflect your changes.

 RollingUpdateautomatically deletes and recreates DaemonSet Pods.
-With this strategy, valid changes automatically triggers a rollout.
+With this strategy, valid changes automatically trigger a rollout.
 This is the default update strategy for DaemonSets.

 Update rollouts can be monitored by running the following command: